FemkeKocken/m21project/Journal.md

+## Entry 02/05/2023 ##

+Okay so we're back in Montréal.
+I did not really do enough.
+I guess that I now know I shouldnt really push myself to do completely new things while traveling and being out and about.
+No regrets though.
+I had to catch up with some life.
+I have some part of the methodology written down.
+I'd say it's about 40% of the methodology.
+By the original plan that should be up to a draft by the end of the week, as well as all the prototypes finished.
+It's time to hurry the fuck up and prioritize.

+### To Do ###
+ - 1 get the prototypes done and over with
+    - watch some tutorials on Figma
+    - skip the aesthetic exploration and just settle on 4 vibes already
+    - half ass the prots
+ - 2 write
+    - what did I do and why?
+    - major decisions and reasoning
+    - have a draft by the end of this week

+Okay I might take Saturday to write.
+I think I should be able to cram it into one day.
+Maybe I should do meditation and short walks inbetween work sprints.
+It either that or enough ritalin to kill a fucking horse.
+He Ho let's go.

 ## Entry 26/04/2023 ##

 Haha I didn't do anything I said I would do.
 For I am a self sabotaging baby.
 However, I did do something somewhat useful.
 I started writing the methods sections.
 Maybe If I can hurry through that, I will have some more time next week to work on the assets.
 I think it's becaus I'm nervous because it's new and I don't know how hard it is.
 The writing however is going pretty okay.